christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 If security flaws are not tracked within the project plan, it is possible the flaws will be overlooked and included in a release.

 Tracking flaws in the project plan will help identify code elements to be changed as well as the requested change.
-Project Documentation and Procedure Order of precedence Founded in experience, DOD, STIG, and Radiance standards.
+Project Documentation and Procedure Order of precedence Founded in experience, DOD, STIG, and industry standards.

 #### Integrated Master Plan (IMP) and Integration Master Schedule (IMS)